-The research was conducted in a large, US-based professional service firm, which I will call GCC.
-With the support of senior management, interviews were conducted with staff in four programs in GCC's Government Systems group. ('Programs' at GCC were organizational units devoted to long-standing, multi-project client engagements.)
+The research was conducted in a large, U.S.-based professional service firm, which I will call GCC.
+With the support of senior management, interviews were conducted with staff in four programs in GCC's Government Systems group. ("Programs" at GCC were organizational units devoted to long-standing, multi-project client engagements.)
 The choice of these programs was guided by a research strategy that sought to understand how development staff experienced work at high CMM Levels.
 At the time of my research, Program A was at CMM Level 5; Program A's sister, Program B, was Level 3; Program C was almost Level 5 (it was certified Level 5 shortly after my study); and Program C's sister, Program D, was at Level 3.

-In late 1999, I interviewed between fifteen and twenty-two people at various hierarchical levels and in various functions in each of these four programs.
-Interviewes lasted approximately one hour.
+In late 1999, I interviewed between 15 and 22 people at various hierarchical levels and in various functions in each of these four programs.
+(The interviewees' job titles are listed in Appendix 1.)
+Interviews lasted approximately one hour.
 They were tape-recorded and interviewees were assured anonymity.
-The recordings were transcribed, and relevant excerpts were sent back to interviewees for review and correction.
+The recordings were transcribed, and edited versions were sent back to interviewees for review and correction.
 I also consulted voluminous internal documentation from each of these programs as well as documents from corporate entities supporting them.